BrandonLombard/BrandonLombard.github.io/README.md

 ### <pre align="center">Future Updates to this artifact</pre>

-In the future, I plan to make it so the user can click on links to the websites of these destinations.
-I'd also like to add some more destinations to make the slide show more diverse.
+There are multiple enhancements I plan to do in the future for this artifact.
+First, I'd like to convert this project to Object-Oriented Programming techniques by using classes instead of global variables.
+Secondly, I want this program to have the capability to use differnet databases which contain different data.
+Right now, you can use multiple databases as long as they have the same type of data stored.

 ### <pre align="center">Original Design</pre>